 Quarterly results are one of the biggest barriers to innovation.
-This may sound counter-intuitive, but it’s true.
-A focus on driving results over such a short period of time creates an environment where employees are incentivized to iterate instead of innovate, often at the long-term expense of your customers.
+This may sound counterintuitive, but it’s true.
+A focus on driving results over such a short period of time creates an environment where employees are incentivized to iterate instead of innovating, often at the long-term expense of your customers.

 For example, during my time as Head of Innovation and Creativity for Disney Parks, we – like all businesses – were looking for ways to drive new revenue.

 Now, most businesses would simply ask themselves “What are ways we can make more money?”
 But at Disney, we took a different approach.
 Instead, we asked ourselves “What are the biggest pain points of coming to a Disney park?”
 Soon, we had a full list of pains:

 I have to buy a ticket.
 I have to search around for my favorite characters.
 I have to wait in line.

 Our team homed in on that last pain point: I have to wait in line.
 We asked ourselves: What if guests didn’t have to wait in line?
 How would we do that?
 Remove the front desk at our hotels?
 Take away the gate at the front of the park?
 Create a way to reserve your favorite rides in advance?